angeloskath/simple-3dviz/docs/data_loading.md

 ## Creating Textured Meshes

-simple-3dviz has limited support for textures as well.
+simple-3dviz also supports rendering meshes with textures.
 To load a mesh with a texture/material you can use the `TexturedMesh` class similar to the way you would use `Mesh`.